 2. Many don’t look at the performance data.
 The data is the story, with many lessons to be learned.

-3. Michael’s books offer ways around academic dead ends.
+3. My books offer ways around academic dead ends.

 Some feedback from a student: